StevenMayher/432-2022/classes/class21/README.md

 ## Four Quick Questions Before We Start

 Part A: Take a moment to write down an estimate (0% to 100%) for each of these four questions **on your own**.
-Don't use the internet.
+Don't use the internet, and try to create all four estimates in no more than 60 seconds, total.

 1. If you had to guess, what percentage of American adults **have read a book in the past year**?
 2. If you had to guess, what percentage of American adults **live in New York City**?